 The insurer is responsible for proving that it has complied with section 22.

 Under section 21 of the IC Act a consumer is required to disclose every matter known to them that they know to be relevant to the insurer’s decision to accept the risk, or that a reasonable person in the circumstances could be expected to know is relevant to the insurer’s decision.

-Under the June 2013 reforms to the IC Act, in assessing what a reasonable person could be expected to know as relevant to insurers, the factors to be considered are the nature and extent of insurance cover and the class of persons expected to apply for insurance of this kind.
+In assessing what a reasonable person could be expected to know as relevant to insurers, the factors to be considered are the nature and extent of insurance cover and the class of persons expected to apply for insurance of this kind.